 Kmart, the once-ubiquitous discount chain, is down to three stores in the US.
 But they did not close because people stopped buying the products that Kmart sells; they closed because their value proposition was off.

 Target and Walmart siphoned off their customers with a more compelling value proposition, leaving Kmart with the right inventory but no customers to buy it.

 How to avoid being a Kmart in a sea of Walmarts and Targets?
 Well, first, start with your Value Statement.

 But also think about your strategic advantage; if you are in Thrivers or Platinum, go to the strategy section of the compass training.
 And I will talk more about strategic advantage n two weeks.

-😐 Sometimes, people fear that their niche is too small, fear not, dear entrepreneur, if there is a fashion show for ducks and people pay $22 for dehydrated water, somebody will buy what you offer.
+- 😐 Sometimes, people fear that their niche is too small, fear not, dear MSP owner, if there is a fashion show for ducks and people pay $22 for dehydrated water, somebody will buy what you offer.